 - FASD is a whole family issue.

-So let’s work together as women, to support women.
+So let’s work together to support women and embrace equity.
+To challenge gender stereotypes, discrimination & bias.
 Unless you’ve been taught how to do this or been supported in your own life, I understand how hard it can be to do.
 But for those that can, we can hold space for the others.
 We can stand in horseshoes.
-And we can give our light to women with FASD, caregivers, and birth moms.
+And we can give our light to women with FASD, caregivers, and maternal moms.
 Until they can shine their light to help others.